-Whether you’re visiting Christmas lights for the first time or you’re an experienced lights visitor, here are some tips to help you make the most of your experience.
+It’s that time of the year when the magic of Christmas arrives across WA rooftops, awnings and front lawns!
+Whether you’re visiting Christmas lights for the first time or you’re an experienced visitor, this year is sure to be a little bit different.
+Here are some tips to help you make the most of your experience.

-Our new Xmas Lights Trail website is the first of its kind in WA.
+Our Xmas Lights Trail website is the first of its kind in WA.
 Here’s how it works:

 Start planning your Xmas Lights Trail right now.

-- Some areas, especially where a lot of neighbouring houses are all decorated, can get pretty busy.
+- Some areas, especially where a lot of neighbouring houses are all decorated, can get quite busy.
 You might want to remind your kids about safety (including road safety) and designate a meeting spot or plan if anybody gets lost.